hansbu/CSE525_Final_Project/README.md

 # Data preparation
 1. Follow instructions in section "Data Collection" to collect training data.
 2. Put all training folders inside folder 'data'
+3. Modify the settings of variable "dirs" in file main.py to contain your training folders.

 # Training Model:
 From terminal, run: python train.py